-Dropping Some Courses A student who remains registered is not charged for any dropped course that meets for twelve weeks or longer if the course is dropped prior to the end of the second week (fourteen days).
-All charges remain on a student account for a course dropped after the fourteen-day deadline.
+Dropping Some Courses A student who remains registered is not charged for any dropped course that meets for twelve weeks or longer, if the course is dropped prior to the end of the second week (14 days).
+All charges remain on a student account for a course dropped after the 14 day deadline.

-Withdrawing from All Courses A student is not charged when withdrawing from all University of Maine System courses that meet for twelve weeks or longer if the withdrawal is submitted prior to the end of the second week (fourteen days).
-Tuition and mandatory fees are adjusted at a percentage for students withdrawing from all courses after fourteen days.
+Withdrawing from All Courses A student is not charged when withdrawing from all University of Maine System courses that meet for twelve weeks or longer, if the withdrawal is submitted prior to the end of the second week (14 days).
+Tuition and mandatory fees are adjusted at a percentage for students withdrawing from all courses after 14 days.
 The adjustment schedule is available at https://usm.maine.edu/student-financial-services

-Determination of Attendance For purposes of calculating financial adjustments for students dropping from some or withdrawing from all courses, attendance includes weekends and holidays and ends on the student’s last date of attendance as determined when she or he notifies the institution's designated official office that she or he has stopped attending.
+Determination of Attendance For purposes of calculating financial adjustments for students dropping from some or withdrawing from all courses, attendance includes weekends and holidays and ends on the student’s last date of attendance as determined when (s)he notifies the institution's designated official office that (s)he has stopped attending.
 The length of a class is defined on the official class schedule.
 Changes in scheduled classes (beginning or ending) by the instructor are not considered when calculating adjustments.

 Room and Board Adjustments All adjustments to room charges are governed by the terms of the Residence Hall Contract.
-Students who withdraw from the University are charged for meals at an established prorated daily rate.
-Additional information is available from the Department of Residential Life or at http://usm.maine.edu/residential-life/
+Students who withdraw from the University are charged for meals at an established pro-rated daily rate.
+Additional information is available from the Office of Residential Life or at http://usm.maine.edu/residential-life/

 Administrative dismissals are not entitled to an adjustment of institutional charges.